jcus/Cryptocurrency-Clusters_Unsupervised-ML/README.md

-# Cryptocurrency Clusters
+# :desktop_computer: Cryptocurrency-Clusters- Unsupervised Machine Learning

-## Background
+## :desktop_computer: Summary

-* You are on the Advisory Services Team of a financial consultancy.
-One of your clients, a prominent investment bank, is interested in offering a new cryptocurrency investment portfolio for its customers.
+* As on the Advisory Services Team of a financial consultancy.
+One of the clients, a prominent investment bank, is interested in offering a new cryptocurrency investment portfolio for its customers.
 The company, however, is lost in the vast universe of cryptocurrencies.
-They’ve asked you to create a report that includes what cryptocurrencies are on the trading market and determine whether they can be grouped to create a classification system for this new investment.
+They need to create a report that includes what cryptocurrencies are on the trading market and determine whether they can be grouped to create a classification system for this new investment.

-* You have been handed raw data, so you will first need to process it to fit the machine learning models.
-Since there is no known classification system, you will need to use unsupervised learning.
-You will use several clustering algorithms to explore whether the cryptocurrencies can be grouped together with other similar cryptocurrencies.
-You will use data visualization to share your findings with the investment bank.
+* Since the raw data has no known classification system, to process it to fit the machine learning models, we will use unsupervised meachine learning.
+Through several clustering algorithms to explore whether the cryptocurrencies can be grouped together with other similar cryptocurrencies.
+Then we will use data visualization to share the findings with the investment bank.

-## Instructions
+## :desktop_computer: Process

 ### Data Preparation

-* Read `crypto_data.csv` into Pandas.
-The dataset was obtained from [CryptoCompare](https://min-api.cryptocompare.com/data/all/coinlist).
+* Data resource:  [CryptoCompare](https://min-api.cryptocompare.com/data/all/coinlist).
+Read dataset `crypto_data.csv` with pandas

 * Discard all cryptocurrencies that are not being traded.
 In other words, filter for currencies that are currently being traded.
 Once you have done this, drop the `IsTrading` column from the dataframe.